 A good manufacturer considers the manufacturing run as a whole - not just considering their own factories’ MOQs but those of their material suppliers.
 A cut-and-sew producer may be able to offer a low MOQ but might need to require higher quantities because they can't purchase a certain style's materials at low quantities.

 Material supplier MOQs vary based on color, composition, construction, and weight of the fabric.

 Sometimes materials can be ordered below the supplier’s MOQ at a higher “sample” rate.

 Unfortunately, we find that sustainable materials usually have higher MOQs due to the more sophisticated factories needed to produce and certify them.
 Below is a very general table showing our experience in the MOQ differences between purchasing sustainable materials versus non-sustainable.

 Because of Purnaa's social mission to create dignified and continuous employment for marginalized communities in Nepal, we consider which MOQ allows us to employ the most people from marginalized backgrounds.
 Most of these employees start in entry-level positions, usually on the production floor.
-So we target orders that help us put producers to work, rather than needing to build up a large management team to handle the many details of small orders.
+For Purnaa, we target orders that help us create steady, reliable work and try to avoid business lines that might have huge swings in terms of busy and slow seasons.
 We also consider our customer’s needs and try to balance their need for lower quantities with our mission.
 As a rule of thumb, we like to target production orders that create 11 days of work for a sewing team.